I’ve reported for Newshub and written for RNZ, the Spinoff, The Conversation, Stuff, The Pantograph Punch, Overland Magazine and more.

 - Presentation on growing up blind – LCA Family Conference, 2014 (captions not edited sorry)

-I’m writing my masters thesis about climate journalism in Aotearoa NZ, it’s an honour to interview reporters on this most important and most enduring of beats.
-There are many fronts on which to take climate action.
-Occasionally I write about it:
+I’ve written my masters thesis about climate journalism in Aotearoa NZ.
+It was an honour to interview reporters on this most important and most enduring of beats.

 - Opinion: Here’s how GU could slash its largest source of carbon emissions – Utblick, 2020